Does Local Urban Governance Status Matter? Evidence from India: Background Data

 \subsection{Institutional Background}

 India's urban classification rests on two pillars.
-First, are settlements officially designated as urban by state governments via a notification under municipal law.
-These include municipal corporations, municipalities, and nagar panchayats\footnote{a type of town council for smaller urban areas}, and are each known as \emph{Statutory Towns} (STs).
-Second, \emph{Census Towns} (CTs) are settlements that satisfy Census thresholds: total population at least 5{,}000; population density of at least 400 persons per km²; and at least 75 percent of the male main workforce in non-agricultural activities.
+The first consists of settlements officially designated as urban by state governments via notification under municipal law.
+These include municipal corporations, municipalities, and nagar panchayats\footnote{A type of town council for smaller urban areas.}, and are each known as \emph{Statutory Towns} (STs).
+The second consists of \emph{Census Towns} (CTs), which are settlements that satisfy Census thresholds: total population at least 5{,}000; population density of at least 400 persons per km$^2$; and at least 75 percent of the male main workforce in non-agricultural activities.
 CTs are urban for statistical purposes but may continue under rural governance unless notified as STs by the state governments.
 Crossing the CT thresholds increases the chance of statutory recognition but \textit{does not guarantee it} as states differ in municipalization policy and timing.
 Some states have proactive policies to incorporate new urbanizing areas, while others delay or avoid creating new ULBs due to budgetary or political considerations.